softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 This class serves as the top-level management of the Chess Game.
 It is responsible for executing moves as well as reporting the game status.

+By default, a new `ChessGame` represents an immediately playable board with the pieces in their default locations and the starting player set to WHITE.

-`ChessGame` will now implement the rules of Chess not handled by the `ChessPiece` class.
+`ChessGame` functionality will now implement the rules of Chess not handled by the `ChessPiece` class.
 This will involve removing moves returned from `ChessPiece.validMoves()` that violate game rules.

 **Key Methods**: